MEET CARL VOSS

 Carl and his wife, Susan, are two of the first East Village residents, where they have promoted Shop Local and community-building initiatives.
 As a founding board member of the Historic East Village, Carl has worked since 2000 to create a safe, walkable neighborhood for residents, small businesses, and visitors.

-Carl brings his diverse experience to each opportunity and works collaboratively to reach the best solutions.
-He is ready to continue his work for all Des Moines residents—regardless of income or neighborhood—as your At-Large City Council member.
+Carl brings his diverse experience to each opportunity and works collaboratively to reach the best solutions for Des Moines.